knative/docs/docs/serving/getting-started-knative-app.md

    > configuring DNS (e.g. with `sslip.io`), or [using a Custom Domain](../serving/using-a-custom-domain).

-   If you changed the name from `helloworld-go` to something else when creating the `.yaml` file, replace `helloworld-go` in the commands listed earlier with the name you entered.
+   If you changed the name from `helloworld-go` to something else when creating the `.yaml` file, replace `helloworld-go` in these commands with the name you entered.

 1. Now you can make a request to your app and see the results.
 Replace the URL with the one returned by the command in the previous step.